hazrmard/genetic-path-planning/README.md

 % Set the local fitness function.
 % The local fitness function is the cost of individual paths between two
 % stop points.
-The following is the default implementation: prob.fitness_local = @(sol) costFunc(sol, prob.adj, prob.start, prob.goal, ...
+Lower is better.
+The following is the default implementation:
-    prob.coords, prob.occupancy, 0, wdist, wturn, wcong);
-% This is the general signature: prob.fitness_local = @(array containing ordering of stop points) (fitness value, lower is better)
+% This is the general signature: prob.fitness_local = @(array containing ordering of stop points) (fitness value)

 % Set the global fitness function.
-This is the fitness of the sequence of stopping points. fitness = @costFuncUnordered;
+Lower is better.
+This is the fitness of the sequence of stopping points.
 % The signature is
 fitness = @(array of stop points, prob) (fitness value, prob)